Parr (1797 ship): Voyage and loss

 Lloyd's Register for 1797 had a Parr, 450 tons (bm), of Liverpool, Christian, master.

 Captain David Christian acquired a letter of marque on 5 December 1797, and sailed for the Bight of Biafra and Gulf of Guinea Islands on 5 February 1798; he acquired captives at Bonny Island.

 Lloyd's List reported that Parr, Christian, master, caught fire and blew up in 1798, off the coast of Africa as she was sailing from there for the West Indies.
-At the tme she had the full complement of captives aboard.
+At the time she had the full complement of captives aboard.
 Twenty-nine of her crew and some 200–300 captives were saved.
 Christian died in the explosion.
 (Two or three years earlier he had been master of when she too had caught fire while gathering captives.)
 Other records indicate that Parr had a crew of 97 men and had embarked some 200 captives.
 The surviving captives were shipped on other vessels.

 In 1798, 25 British slave ships were lost.
 Twelve of the losses occurred on the coast of Africa.